ludovic-randon/brief-AGILE-chatBot/README.md

 Create you'r Own BOT on https://discord.com/developers/applications Select -> New Applications
-Pick a name and select Create
+Pick a name and select Creat
 Go in "Bot" Section and select : Add bot
 Go in OAuth2 Section select "Bot" in the second columns, and below select Permission you want to give on you'r bot.
 After copy the link appear
 And past it, select you'r server where you are Admin,and select GO

 ### Step 3-- Connect bot